photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 4 GB of [swap](https://opensource.com/article/18/9/swap-space-linux-systems)
 configured, so that indexing doesn't cause restarts when there are memory usage spikes.

+!!! note
-Indexing large photo and video collections significantly benefits from fast, local SSD storage, and lots of memory for caching.
+    Indexing large photo and video collections significantly benefits from fast, local SSD storage, and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.

 To avoid permission issues, your [docker-compose.yml](https://dl.photoprism.org/docker/arm64/docker-compose.yml) should include the following security options: